 3. Seek out gradients

-As you’ll be noticing, a lot of the time when you’re training for a hike in the city, your main aim should just be to emulate as closely the environment you’ll be walking in as possible.
+As you’ll be noticing, a lot of the time when you’re training for trekking in the city, your main aim should just be to emulate as closely the environment you’ll be walking in as possible.
+The best training for hiking is specific to your particular adventure.

 Do a bit of research and look up exactly what the hike you’re going to be doing involves.
 There’s a good chance there’ll be a day-by-day itinerary on the website where you booked it, and reviews or reports from fellow hikers around the world online who have done it too.